bemasc/risav/draft-xu-risav.md

 # Introduction

+Source address spoofing is the practice of using a source IP address without proper authorization from its owner.
+The basic internet routing architecture does not provide any defense against spoofing, so any system can send packets that claim any source address.
+This practice enables a variety of attacks, most notably volumetric DoS attacks as discussed in {{RFC2827}}.

-Source address spoofing has been identified years ago at {{RFC2827}}, and {{RFC5210}} has proposed an Source Address Validation Architecture (SAVA) to alleviate such concerns.
-SAVA classifies this solution into three layers: Access Network, Intra-AS, and Inter-AS.
-The Inter-AS concerns the SAV at the AS boundaries.
-It is more challenging for developing the inter-AS source address validation approach because different ASes run different policies in different ISPs independently.
-It requires the different ASes to collaborate to verify the source address.
-The inter-AS SAV is more effective than Access or Intra-AS due to its better cost-effectiveness.
-However, over years of effort, inter-AS source address validation deployment is still not optimistic.
-An important reason is the difficulty of balancing the clear security benefits of partial implementations with the scalability of large-scale deployments. uRPF {{RFC5635}} {{RFC8704}}, for example, is a routing-based schemes filter spoofing source address's traffic, which may result in a lack of security benefits due to the dynamic nature of routing or incomplete information caused by partial deployments.
+There are many possible approaches to preventing address spoofing. {{Section 2.1 of RFC5210}} describes three classes of Source Address Validation (SAV): Access Network, Intra-AS, and Inter-AS.
+Inter-AS SAV is the most challenging class, because different ASes have different policies and operate independently.
+Inter-AS SAV requires the different ASes to collaborate to verify the source address.
+However, in the absence of total trust between all ASes, Inter-AS SAV is a prerequisite to defeat source address spoofing.

+Despite years of effort, current Inter-AS SAV protocols are not widely deployed.
+An important reason is the difficulty of balancing the clear security benefits of partial implementations with the scalability of large-scale deployments. uRPF {{RFC5635}} {{RFC8704}}, for example, is a routing-based scheme that filters out spoofed traffic.
+In cases where the routing is dynamic or unknown, uRPF deployments must choose between false negatives (i.e. incomplete SAV) and false positives (i.e. broken routing).

-This document provides an RPKI- {{RFC6480}} and IPsec-based {{RFC4301}} inter-AS approach to source address validation (RISAV).
+This document provides an RPKI- {{RFC6480}} and IPsec-based {{RFC4301}} approach to inter-AS source address validation (RISAV).
 RISAV is a cryptography-based SAV mechanism to reduce the spoofing source address.
-RPKI provides the reflection relationship between AS numbers (ASN) and IP prefixes.
-IKEv2 is used to negotiate between two ASes with the Security Association (SA) which contains the algorithm, secret key generating material, and IPsec packet type, and so forth.
-IPsec is designed for secure the Internet at the IP layer.
-It introduces two protocols, one is AH (authentication header) {{RFC4302}} which provides authenticity of the whole packet, including the source address.
-The other is ESP (IP Encapsulating Security Payload) {{RFC4303}} which encrypts the whole packet's payload.
+In RISAV, the RPKI database acts as a root of trust for IPsec between participating ASes.
+Each pair of ASes uses IKEv2 to negotiate an IPsec Security Association (SA).
+Packets between those ASes are then protected by a modified IPsec Authentication Header (AH) {{RFC4302}} or an Encapsulating Security Payload (ESP){{RFC4303}}.
+IPsec authenticates the source address, allowing spoofed packets to be dropped at the border of the receiving AS.

 ## Requirements Language